0x19dG87/bash-start-indexer/README.md

          run on mainnet

 -a, --api-key
-         (TBD) api key to use rpcs from a global provider
+         (TBD) api key to use rpcs from different decentralized rpc networks
 ```

 FINANCIALS